 Over at ICE, Chef Wilk recommends teaching kids how to use an instant-read thermometer nice and early.
 We can't help but agree with that, since, as you know, we use ours for all sorts of tasks.
 She uses the Javelin, which was a favorite in our review, though we also recommend the ThermoPop for its price and accuracy.

 Jessi is also down to put kids to work with grownup tools.
 "Let kids learn how to shred with a kid-friendly box grater," she recommends.
-This one has a non-slip bottom and an ergonomic handle, plus four different grating designs, so kids can pick their favorite style.
 Once they've mastered the grater, she suggests a Microplane.
 "This is good for refining motor skills...use this to taste different zests or sample cheese.
 You can even practice the pinch and hold method with fresh nutmeg."
 As always, be careful with little hands and fingers.
-This might be a great situation for those protective gloves I mentioned before.
+This might be a great situation for those protective gloves we mentioned before.

 Cute Aprons Just Because

-I also like this dinosaur apron and a slightly pricey apron from real-deal apron company Hedley and Bennett.
-My biggest piece of advice?
+We also like this dinosaur apron and a slightly pricey apron from real-deal apron company Hedley and Bennett.
+Or, if your kid is a burgeoning fashionista, Tilit has some adorable ombre aprons.
+Our biggest piece of advice?
 Just make sure whatever you buy is machine-washable (frankly, this advice applies to all aprons).